rcrowther/django-img/README.md

 ## Model Fields
 Two ways,

-#### The ImageRelationFieldMixin model fields
+#### Custom ImageRelationFieldMixin fields
-There are two, ImageManyToOneField and ImageOneToOneField,
+There are two, ImageOneToOneField and ImageManyToOneField (for image pools),

     from image.model_fields import ImageManyToOneField